survivejs/webpack-book/manuscript/building_with_webpack/09_analyzing_build_statistics.md

 [inspectpack](https://www.npmjs.com/package/inspectpack) is useful for figuring out specific places of code to improve.

+### webpack-bundle-tracker

+[webpack-bundle-tracker](https://www.npmjs.com/package/webpack-bundle-tracker) can capture data while webpack is compiling.
+It uses JSON for this purpose.

 ### webpack-unused

 [webpack-unused](https://www.npmjs.com/package/webpack-unused) prints out unused files and can be used to understand which assets are no longer used and can be removed from the project.